Mini split systems are smaller than traditional home HVAC units and work well in many scenarios from heating and cooling

 Pioneer mini splits are a popular option with DIY’ers since the units are low-cost and the kits come with everything needed (except wiring) to do an install.

-So far Pioneer units have worked very well each install I have done along with the ability to install it without the need for an HVAC company.
+So far Pioneer units have worked very well with each install I have done along with the ability to install it without the need for an HVAC company.

 Senville is another popular brand that has an entire mini split kit that comes with everything needed to install the system, except for electrical wiring.